minprog/programmeren-1/lectures/05 Data Structures/index.md

 ## Data structures

-*   **Data structures** are programming constructs that allow us to store information in different layouts in our computer’s memory.
+*   **Data structures** are programming constructs that allow us to store information in different layouts in our computer's memory.

-*   To build a data structure, we’ll need some tools we’ve seen:
+*   To build a data structure, we'll need some tools we've seen:

     *   `struct` to create custom data types
     *   `.` to access properties in a structure